anmoldhama/javascript_learnings/react_interview_questions.md

  Basic React Questions
-Q.1) What is React and how does it work? ans : RReact is a JavaScript library created by Facebook for building single-page applications (SPAs).
+Q.1) What is React and how does it work? ans : React is a JavaScript library created by Facebook for building single-page applications (SPAs).
       It uses a virtual DOM, which is a lightweight copy of the real DOM. then first react change these into the virtual dom and then sync the virtual dom to the real dom this process is known as reconciliation in which only the changes are re-rendered not the complete dom.